Underground Storage Tanks (UST)

 Below are the links of the documents required to review the LTCP:

 Addition of Materials for In-Situ Bioremediation, Chemical Oxidation, Chemical Reduction, or Tracer Test

 NEW!
 Injection of materials to the substrate is an effective treatment technology used to reduce the levels of contaminants in the soil and/or groundwater at active groundwater cleanup sites.
-A discharger must seek coverage under the adopted General Waiver of Waste Discharge Requirement for Specific Types of Discharge, Resolution No. R3-2014-0041 Attachment A, Section D.
+A discharger must seek coverage under the adopted General Waiver of Waste Discharge Requirement for Specific Types of Discharge, Resolution Order No. R3-2019-0089 Attachment A, Section B.

 Discharge of Treated Groundwater

 The discharges of highly treated groundwater resulting from cleanup at leaking underground storage sites and spill sites requires a General Permit.
 An application for the National Pollutant Discharge Elimination System Permit for Discharge of Highly Treated Groundwater to Surface Waters, Order No. R3-2006-0067, NPDES No. CAG993002 is located in the Adopted Orders Section.

 The Central Coast Water Board (Water Board) is the State regulatory agency responsible for protecting the quality of groundwater and surface waters within its region.
 Through State laws/regulations the Water Board has authority to require submission of information, direct action, establish regulations, levy penalties and bring legal action when necessary to protect water quality.
 Pursuant to the Porter-Cologne Water Quality Control Act (California Water Code, Division 7), Section 13267, the Water Board may require investigation of the quality of any waters of the State within its region and, in doing so, may require the submittal of necessary technical reports.
 Furthermore, California Water Code Section 13304 provides that the Water Board may require cleanup of waste and abate the effects of a discharge or a threat of a discharge of waste into the waters of the State.